Use Cases

 Specify the user's

-to display in the initial state as server-side fixed values
+tenant_idand thestore_idto display in the initial state as fixed values for server-side parameters

 Initial rendering process on front-end